csev/dj4e/assn/dj4e_ads1.md

 ----------------------------

-In this section, you will pull bits and pieces of the sample applications repository and pull them into your `ads` application.  __Note:__ If you find you have a problem saving files in the PythonAnywhere system using their browser-based editor, you might need to turn off your ad blocker.
+In this section, you will pull bits and pieces of the sample applications repository and pull them into your `ads` application.

+__Important Note:__ If you find you have a problem saving files in the PythonAnywhere system using their browser-based editor, you might need to turn off your ad blocker for this site - weird bt true.

-(1) Create a new `ads` application within your `adlist` project:
+(1) Create a new `ads` application within your `mysite` project:

-    cd django_projects/adlist
+    cd django_projects/mysite
     python3 manage.py startapp ads

-The add the application to your `adlist/adlist/settings.py` and `adlist/adlist/urls.py'.
+The add the application to your `mysite/mysite/settings.py` and `mysite/mysite/urls.py'.

 (2) Use this in your `ads/model.py`: